 In recent times the world is much more focused on ecology.

-Today, the International Oeko-Tex Association is a group of 18 well-known textile research and test institutes with representative agencies and contact offices in over 70 countries worldwide and is responsible for testing harmful substances according to the Oeko-Tex Standard 100.
+Today, the International OEKO-TEX® Association is a group of 18 well-known textile research and test institutes with representative agencies and contact offices in over 70 countries worldwide and is responsible for testing harmful substances according to the STANDARD 100 by OEKO-TEX®.

 The product label 'Confidence in textiles' is the most widespread and widely recognised international trademark in testing textiles for harmful substances.